stormlightlabs/volt/ROADMAP.md

 **Goal:** Enable declarative background data fetching and periodic updates within the Volt.js runtime.
 **Outcome:** Volt.js elements can fetch or refresh data automatically based on time, visibility, or reactive conditions.
 **Deliverables:**
-    - `dava-volt-fetch` attribute for declarative background requests
+    - `data-volt-fetch` attribute for declarative background requests
     - Configurable polling intervals, delays, and signal-based triggers
-    - `dava-volt-visible` for fetching when an element enters the viewport (`IntersectionObserver`)
+    - `data-volt-visible` for fetching when an element enters the viewport (`IntersectionObserver`)
     - Background task scheduler with priority management
     - Automatic cancellation of requests when elements are unmounted
     - Conditional execution tied to reactive signals